mustafa-taha-cetin/Google_Agent_With_Database/README.md

 # Google Agent with Databases
-AI-powered market intelligence system using Google Agent Development Kit (ADK).
-Deploys autonomous agents to analyze e-commerce pricing data, track product trends, and generate competitive insights.
-Related to AI testing work at BeneluxSoft B.V my internship.
+An AI-powered market intelligence system that deploys autonomous agents to analyze e-commerce pricing data, track product trends, and generate competitive insights.
+Developed as an extension of AI testing work during internship at **BeneluxSoft B.V.**

  ## System Content
 - Google ADK implementation